Mount Morgan Mine: Today

-The Mount Morgan mine site is currently a tourist attraction in the Central Queensland region.
+The Mount Morgan mine site is a tourist attraction in the Central Queensland region.
 The site contains remaining structures of its mining operations including the General Office, Gold Rooms and Main Stack.
 The Arthur Timms lookout overlooks remaining mine buildings and the Mount Morgan township.

 According to former Queensland Minister for Mining, Stirling Hinchliffe, water in the pit contains elevated levels of copper, aluminium, magnesium and other metals.
 The site contains a lime dosing water treatment plant and onsite evaporators.
 Controlled water releases done to prevent an uncontrolled release during heavy rainfall events has been done twice in March 2011, once in January 2013 and again in February 2013.

 In June 2011, the Government of Queensland announced $24.2 million in funding for site rehabilitation and management.
 On 26 January 2013, the mine filled with water and overflowed in the Dee River for the first time ever.

 Although mining company Carbine Resources announced plans in 2014 to extract gold, copper and pyrite from tailings and improve the mine's acid mine drainage problem, it withdrew the proposal in March 2018 due to its doubts over the financial viability of the project.

 Estimates for a partial rehabilitation of the toxic environmental legacy of the old gold mine start at $450 million, but no costings of a full rehabilitation of the site have yet been carried out.